 What are the most common reputation management scams?

-1. The start cheap and up-sell scam.
+1. The start cheap and up-sell scams.
 2. Holding domain names hostage.
 3. One month of work and eleven months of monitoring.
 4. The fake guarantee scam.
-5. Causing problems - then offering to solve them.
+5. Causing problems – then offering to solve them.

 How can I avoid reputation scams?

-Thoroughly research several reputation management companies before making a decision.
+Thoroughly research several net reputation management companies before making a decision.
 Research their team on LinkedIn or other relevant platforms to see if they have the required skill set and experience to handle the account.
 Ask for their portfolio and connect with their previous clients for feedback.
 Ask the online reputation management firm to share a plan of action, and if they make unrealistic promises and claims, avoid them.
-Talk with the reputation strategist, ask them how your project differs from similar projects.
+Talk with the reputation strategist ask them how your project differs from similar projects.
 Hold monthly or quarterly performance meetings with them.

 Why do reputation management campaigns fail?